-So when you accuse them of having double-standards, they will always have an excuse or find a way to make you feel stupid.
+So when you accuse them of having double standards, they will always have an excuse or find a way to make you feel stupid.

 Thus, you will be guilty as charged whenever it works to their advantage to make you wrong.

 5. You think you are going crazy.

 They begin to believe they are seriously flawed, that others may not want them, and that the abuser is right to find fault.

-Instead, they find people who are willing to look inward at their own flaws rather than blame others, who try hard to be extra-fair and cooperative, who are willing to give more than they get.
+Instead, they find people willing to look inward at their flaws rather than blame others, try hard to be extra-fair and cooperative, and are willing to give more than they get.

-And when the relationship leads to children or owning property together, leaving that relationship becomes even more difficult for the one being abused.
-This brings up to point number six:
+And when the relationship leads to children or owning property together, leaving that relationship becomes even more difficult for the abused one.

 6. If you reject a narcissist, they will seek revenge.

 In psychology, it is called “narcissistic injury”: when a narcissist feels hurt, challenged, wronged, or made to look stupid.

 (It is true that when a narcissist can no longer control you, he will try to control what others think of you.)

 The narcissist may contact you even a year after a relationship break-up.

 7. A narcissist will reject you just so he can pull you back in and then reject you yet again.

 The next day, he was cold and rejected and humiliated her for even thinking he might want her back.

 There are degrees of narcissistic abuse.
-In milder forms, it may be a bit easier to put up with.
-But it is always a challenge.
-The best advice: be wary of being in a relationship with a narcissist.
+It may be a bit easier to put up with in milder forms.